kalidavide/Walkie_Talkie_Pi/README.md

-# Walkie-Talkie Pi Zero
+# Walkie-Talkie Pi
 *Developed by Davide Bossi (TEKO Zürich, 2025)*

 ---

 ## Overview

-**Walkie-Talkie Pi Zero** is a decentralized, push-to-talk voice communication system built entirely on open-source software and low-cost Raspberry Pi hardware.
+**Walkie-Talkie Pi** is a decentralized, push-to-talk voice communication system built entirely on open-source software and low-cost Raspberry Pi hardware.
 Each node combines a Raspberry Pi Zero 2 WH with a WM8960 Audio HAT and connects to others through a self-organizing WLAN mesh network using **batman-adv**.
 This setup enables local, encrypted voice communication **without any central server or Internet access**.